-Some states allow their residents to opt out of data sharing and restrict access to their personal data by a third party.
-These states have contracts with the CDC in place to ensure the privacy of their residents and still provide the relevant information to help combat the spread of COVID-19.
+Some states allow their residents to opt-out of data sharing and restrict access to their personal data by a third party.
+These states have contracts with the CDC to ensure their residents’ privacy and still provide the relevant information to help combat the spread of COVID-19.

 The medical providers hand over patient information to the CDC’s Covid-19 Data Clearinghouse, where the system shields the personally identifiable data before sending the remaining information to other databases.
 The data remains on an Oracle cloud server, with authorized users having access to the data.

 Many believe that the system offers complete privacy, but privacy advocates argue that there is a risk of breach.

 Privacy attorneys believe that the system put in place is a great initiative that keeps citizens’ privacy intact, but there is still a risk of a data breach.
 They argue that even the most secure systems in the United States have gone through security breaches in the past.
 Cyber attacks are becoming common in the country and are putting residents and their personal information at risk.